boygao1992/speechCollection/README.md

 > Catamorphism

-> need to derive Functor instance for the data type
+> need to derive Functor instance for the data-type
 ```scala
 trait Functor[F[_]] {
   def map[A,B](fa: F[A])(f: A => B): F[B]